 Study domain

-The area we are of interest in Southern America is where endures several events recently and historically.
-It is one of the most frequently impacted areas by hurricanes, tropical cyclones, experienced huge disasters like hurricane Harvey, and storms e.g. Imeda, Bill, Cindy.
-Figure 1 illustrates the relative location of the impacted area, containing the states of Texas, Oklahoma, Louisiana, Arkansas, Tennessee, Mississippi and Alabama.
-They account for almost 10 percent of the total areas of the U.S. Storm tracks including Harvey (2017), Bill (2015), Cindy (2017) and Imeda (2019) are also shown up in Figure 1.
-These events share the similar tracks, starting from Gulf of Mexico and bending towards North West, except for Imeda which was dissipated in the region of Texas.
-Figure 1 as well depicted the accumulative rainfall derived from MRMS (Multi-Radar Multi-Sensor) QPE, with maximum recorded as 2636 mm for four concatenated events.
-Table 1 here listed out details about four collected events including their durations, amount of rainfall falling in that period.
-To be comparative, we concatenated Bill, Cindy and Imeda so that the total duration and also rainfall amount are similar to Harvey.
+The area we are of interest in the Gulf Coast of North America, which had multiple hurricane landings and set many extreme precipitation records throughout the US history.
+It is one of the most frequently impacted areas by tropical cyclones, such as Hurricane Harvey, and Tropical Storms Imeda, Bill, and Cindy.
+Figure 1 illustrates the storm track and total accumulative precipitation amount of Tropical Storm Bill (2015), Cindy (2017) and Imelda (2019) as well as Hurricane Harvey from 2017.
+The impacted area of the aforementioned events contains the states of Texas, Oklahoma, Louisiana, Arkansas, Tennessee, Mississippi and Alabama, which accounts for almost 10 percent of the conterminous United States (CONUS).
+These events had similar moving patterns that they approached inland from Gulf of Mexico and bending towards Northwest after landing, except for Imelda which dissipated shortly after making the landfall.
+Table 1 here listed out details about four events including their durations, amount of rainfall falling in that period.
+To be comparative, we concatenated Bill, Cindy and Imelda so that the total duration and also rainfall amount are similar to Harvey.
 After doing so, hurricane Harvey even observed slightly higher amount than the other three added together which illustrates the severity of that case.
+Due to the unprecedented nature of Hurricane Harvey, three other tropical storms were selected for analysis to improve the genericity of the study findings.
+All three tropical storms in total would match the duration of Hurricane Harvey, which gave the identical data sample size for two study groups: Harvey and non-Harvey.

 Datasets description

-Because of the requirement of independence, three products digested by TC method should not be coupled or integrated.
-Therefore, we chose National Centers for Environmental Prediction (NCEP) 4 km gridded gauge only hourly data (Lin 2011), Multi-Radar Multi-Sensors (MRMS) radar only data (Zhang, Howard et al. 2016), and Integrated Multi-satellitE Retrievals for GPM (IMERG) final uncalibrated data (Huffman 2019) as the triplet for evaluation.

-NCEP gridded gauge only QPE

-NCEP gridded gauge only product thereafter denoted as “NCEP” is an operational product (Lin 2011) covering the conterminous US (CONUS) and parts of Puerto Rico.
-It is automatically derived from approximately 3000 operational hourly rain gauge observations across 48 states to produce 4km/hour rainfall field.
-The interpolation techniques behind are described by (Seo 1998) who introduced Double Optimal estimation (DO) and Single Optimal estimation (SO) to gain conditional expectation of rainfall estimation.
+NCEP gridded gauge only hourly precipitation product (NCEP) is an operational product (Lin 2011) covering the CONUS and parts of Puerto Rico.
+It is automatically derived from approximately 3000 operational hourly rain gauge observations across 48 states to produce 4km/hour rainfall field, using the interpolation method from (Seo 1998) , which introduced Double Optimal estimation (DO) and Single Optimal estimation (SO) to gain conditional expectation of rainfall estimation.
 This technique accounts for fractional coverage of rainfall due to sparse gauge networks.
-(Gourley, Hong et al. 2009) performed inter-comparisons of NCEP gauge only QPE, NCEP stage IV radar QPE and PERSIANN-CSS satellite QPE.
-It revealed that NCEP gauge only QPE delivers the best performance within longer time scale e.g. seasonal, daily.
-However, it encounters underperformance in finer temporal scale (1 hour) especially for storm.
-NCEP gridded gauge only QPE are downloadable at https://data.eol.ucar.edu/dataset/21.088.
+(Gourley, Hong et al. 2009) performed inter-comparisons of NCEP gauge only QPE, NCEP stage IV radar QPE and PERSIANN-CSS satellite QPE, and demonstrated that NCEP gave the best performance at longer time scale e.g. seasonal, daily.
+However, it encounters underperformance at shorter time scale (1 hour) especially for storm.
+NCEP gridded gauge only QPE were obtained from National Center for Atmospheric Research/Earth Observing Laboratory (NCAR/EOL):https://data.eol.ucar.edu/dataset/21.088.